Monzer-Hw/Monzer-Hw/README.md

 ###

-<p align="left">A passionate Data scientist with expertise in Machine Learning, Deep Learning, and Data Visualization.</p>
+<p align="left">A passionate Data scientist with expertise in Machine Learning, Deep Learning.</p>

 ###